AR2202/FortH/README.md

 `.` prints the top element of the stack and drops it.
 `.s` prints the entire stack without dropping it.

+## Conditionals

+### IF ..
+THEN
+IF statements take the top off the stack and execute the code enclosed in IF and THEN iff the top stack element evaluates to TRUE.

+### IF ..
+ELSE ..
+THEN
+Same as IF ..THEN, but if the top stack element is FALSE, the code between ELSE and THEN is executed instead.

+## Loops

+### DO LOOP
+DO ..
+LOOP takes 2 elements off the stack.
+The top is the start of the index.
+The code between DO and LOOP is executed until the index reaches the value of the second stack element.
+Both elements get dropped.
+Within the loop, the index can be accessed by I.

+### DO +LOOP
+DO .. +LOOP is similar to DO ..
+LOOP, but the index is incremented by the value that is on top of the stack at the end of the Loop instead of always being incremented by 1 as in DO ..
+LOOP.
+The increment can be negative.

+### BEGIN ..
+UNTIL
+BEGIN ..
+UNTIL executes the code until the top of the stack evaluates to True at the end of one iteration.

+### Examples

+`10 1 DO I .
+LOOP`

+output: 123456789

+`10 BEGIN DUP .
+CR 1 - DUP 0 = UNTIL`

+output:

+10

+9

+8

+7

+6

+5

+4

+3

+2

+1

+## Declaring and assigning variables

+Variables are declared with the VAR keyword followed by the variable_name.
+They are assigned a value with ! and the value is retrieved with @

+### Examples

+`VAR myvar`

+`5 myvar !`

+`myvar @`

+output: 5

+`1 myvar !`

+`myvar @`

+output: 1
+## Strings

+String literals can be printed with ."mystring"

+`."hello world"`

+output: hello world

+When storing strings, they have to consist of ASCII characters.
+The characters of the string are converted to their ASCII codes and the string is stored as an array of ASCII characters.
+When retrieving the string, e.g. for printing, the start address and the length have to be provided to the TYPE word.
+S"mystring" saves mystring in memory and returns the address and length of the string on the stack.
+Immediately following by TYPE types the string to the terminal.
+If the string needs to be accessed later, both the address and the length need to be stored.

+### Examples

+`S"hello world"`

+`TYPE`

+output: hello world

 ## Defining functions

 A function (word) is defined by: